echoedinvoker/python/day5/56-pwd-generator/memo.md

 ## **Project: Create a password generator**

+> Create a code generator that can be customized according to the number of letters, symbols, and values required by the user.

 ![Alt project question and existed codes](pic/01.jpg)

 - Lector has already written part of the code for us.